Optimality Guarantees for Particle Belief Approximation of POMDPs: Particle Belief MDPs (PB-MDPs)

 The second term in the integrand product $\P(o\mid \bar{b}_{d},a)$ is the observation likelihood given a particle belief and an action.
-This can be shown to be equivalent to weighted sum of observation likelihoods conditioning on the observation having been generated from the respective $i$-th particle:
+This is equivalent to weighted sum of observation likelihoods conditioning on the observation having been generated from the respective $i$-th particle:

 Note that this density $\tau$ is usually impossible or very difficult to calculate explicitly.
 However, it is rather easy to sample from it using generative models. \item $\rho$: Reward function $\rho(\bar{b}_{d},a)$: